ZM71/Html-Calculator/README.md

-The different versions conatins themes and colors (no theme settings for now)
+The different versions contains themes and colors (no theme settings for now)